 Fibers come from a wide variety of plant sources, including fruits, vegetables, whole grains, nuts, seeds, and legumes.
 One trick that has worked well in our house to increase fiber intake is a smoothie for breakfast.
 With a good blender, fruits (e.g., apples, pears, grapes, berries) and vegetables (e.g., blanched broccoli, kale, spinach, even Brussels sprouts) virtually disappear!

 If you use nuts, just limit the amount if you are also trying to lose weight—a half dozen almonds or pecan pieces are okay.
 Some people like adding oatmeal or seeds.
 We almost always start with soy protein, which comes with some soy and other fibers.
 So, by the end of breakfast, we are well on our way to meeting our fiber requirement for the day.

 7 Benefits of Fiber for Your Weight Loss Plan

 1. Slows down the absorption of glucose, which reduces insulin levels and reduces fat storage.

 2. By slowing absorption, fiber can also help prevent your blood glucose from going too low after it spikes in response to a meal.
 Low glycemic index foods give a more gentle rise in blood glucose, and often one reason for this is their fiber content.

-3. Increases the speed with which food passes through your digestive system, so you’ll absorb less calories and fat.
+3. Increases the speed with which food passes through your digestive system, so you’ll absorb fewer calories and fat.

 4. Leaves you full, so you end up eating less in every meal.